h8moss/led-matrix/README.md

 `led-matrix` runs using flags and the command line, it should hopefully give you a self explanatory "usage" message if you just run `sudo led-matrix`

-`led-matrix-manager` not meant to be run by the user, instead, by otrher applications so they can control the led matrix
+`led-matrix-manager` works similarly, but receives the command line arguments from a fifo, allowing it to be controlled through IPC